rust-lang/leadership-council/committees/project-director-election-process.md

 # Leadership Council _Project Director Election Process_ Committee

+## Mission

+This committee is tasked to to establish the process for selecting Project Directors for the Rust Foundation to fulfill the requirements of [RFC 3392](https://rust-lang.github.io/rfcs/3392-leadership-council.html).

 ## Goals

 * Design the election process for the next set of Rust Foundation project directors (ratified by the leadership council)